HyperSafeD/chilly/contracts/test.md

 # Missing Tests for OrderTracking Smart Contract

 This document outlines all the tests that have not been written for the OrderTracking smart contract.
-The current test file (`OrderTracking.test.js`) appears to test an older version of the contract and is missing comprehensive coverage for the current implementation.
+The current test file (`OrderTracking.test.ts`) is being updated to provide comprehensive coverage for the current implementation.

 ## Contract Overview